TRAPPIST-1: Moons

 No moons with a size comparable to Earth's have been detected in the TRAPPIST-1 system, and they are unlikely in such a densely packed planetary system.
 This is because moons would likely be either destroyed by their planet's gravity after entering its Roche limit (Note: The Roche limit is the distance at which a body is ripped apart by tides.) or stripped from the planet by leaving its Hill radius (Note: The Hill radius is the maximum distance at which a planet's gravity can hold a moon without the star's gravity taking the moon away.)
 Although the TRAPPIST-1 planets appear in an analysis of potential exomoon hosts, they do not appear in the list of habitable-zone exoplanets that could host a moon for at least one Hubble time, a timeframe slightly longer than the current age of the Universe.
-Despite these factors, it is possible the planets could host moons.
+Despite these factors, it is still theoretically possible the planets could host moons.